 Policy on Alcohol

 Most wedding reception venues expect there to be alcohol served, but it is always a good idea to ask about their policies at the time of booking.
 Even if they do allow alcohol, many venues require that you buy the alcohol through them and pay to have a bartender serve it.
+That can cut into the budget for your photographer to capture some great pictures.

 Make sure you inquire about the restroom situation and verify that there is ample capacity for the amount of guests you’re expecting.
 Most wedding venues will have this well-in-hand, but it never hurts to ask in advance and avoid any possible situations on your wedding day.